Installation manual Zivver OWA add-in

 Technical requirements

-• Use Exchange Online
+• Use Exchange Online.

 • Microsoft Edge based on Chromium (recommended)